acadadev/rosrider_doc/02_PINMAP/README.md

 ![I2C QWIC Port A](../images/dwg/dwg_qwic_a.png)

 This is a standard QWIC port, which can be connected by a standard QWIC cable.
-There are two QWIC ports, that can be used to connect other QWIC devices, or piggyback another ROSRider card.
 The VCC from QWIC cable is used to wake up the board from hibernate state and is isolated from device.

 ## I2C QWIC Port B

 ![I2C QWIC Port B](../images/dwg/dwg_qwic_b.png)

+There are two identical QWIC ports, that can be used to connect other QWIC devices, or piggyback another ROSRider card.

 ## SPI Port